maithedung/Sushi_App_Python_Flask/README.md

 The site follows responsive design and works for desktop viewing on browsers: google chrome, firefox and explorer as well as mobiles having checked the rending on the iPhone: from 5 to X, Samsung Galaxy: all versions, iPad: all versions, Google: Pixel 2 and 3.

 #### Coding Tests
-The HTML, CSS and Python code for this application has been checked via W3C Markup Validation Service, and reported no major errors.
+The HTML, CSS code for this application has been checked via W3C Markup Validation Service, and reported no major errors.

 ## Deployment
 Installing the project can be done via the following stages: